top of page

 Workington Town Council runs free events and activities throughout the year for the community.
 We are always on the lookout for new volunteers to join our team and help us to oversee these events.
 Activities are tailored to the interests of the volunteer and can include; technical assistance (lighting and sound), administrative tasks, customer service, assisting with creative workshops, and general crowd supervision.

-For more details, please contact the Town Council’s Culture & Events Team Leader, Emma Chapman..
+For more details, please contact the Council’s Projects and Events Officer, Andrew Burns.

 Volunteers for Workington Nature Partnership